LostLaser/Daratos/README.md

 # PoliticalBias
-PoliticalBias is a tool to determine the political leaning of a news article or news segment.
+PoliticalBias is a tool to determine the political leaning of a news article or news segment that you find on the web.

 ## Consumer Offerings
 You can install the web extension [here](#) (Link to be added later).